thecrypticace/vzautomation/README.md

 This is an app that showcases how to automate a VZVirtualMachine.

-I plan on making this installable via Swift PM once more of the APIs are stable and throught out but for now good ol' copy & paste is required.
+I plan on making this installable via Swift PM once more of the APIs are stable and thought out but for now good ol' copy & paste is required.
 All APIs for automating the VM are located under the `VZAutomator` directory and are attached to the `VZAutomator` actor.

 PRs welcome!